postech-dao/simperby/docs/multichain.md

 verification can be trivially handled.

-Now we know that a light client can track the canonical chain of headers only by constantly accepting the headers and proof in a trustless and verifiable way.
+Now we know that a light client can track the canonical chain of headers only by constantly accepting the headers and the proofs in a trustless and verifiable way.
 Since a block header contains the Merkle root of the state and transactions, the **light client can verify the inclusion of any state entry or transaction with its Merkle proof**, at the given height.
 The light client may store all previous